 - (a) be in writing in the form prescribed by the minister; - (b) contain the name and address of the recipient; - (c) identify the residential premises for which the notice is given; and - (d) state the section of this Act under which the notice is given.

-Finding: The landlord used the custom section 18 notice that included all required information.
+Finding: The landlord used the template section 18 notice made available by this tribunal and accurately filled in all required information.

 Part 4: Section 35 of the Act identifies that permitted means for service of documents.